lcdm-uiuc/info490-fa16/Week1/README.md

 #####By the end of this lesson, you should be able to:######

 - Know the basics about the origin of, and the disciplines that contribute to Data Science.
-- Understand the concept of virtualization and be able to run the course Docker container
+- Understand how to work in a Unix Shell.
 - Understand the basic Unix file system and how to create, copy, move, and delete files and directories.

 ### Activities and Assignments ###